countnazgul/zensele-tabs/README.md

       }
   }
   ```

+  - `addTab` - when add tab button is pressed.
+Apart from the event iteself no other details are passed
+  - `removeTab` - each tab have a remove button when the tab is active).
+The event returns the index of the tab that triggered it

 ## Setting active tab

 The component expose `selectedTabIndex` function which is used to set the active tab.
 Just pass the required tab index that need to be "activated"